 Desexing your kitten

-If your kitten has been adopted from a breeder or a shelter there is a good chance that it will have already been desexed prior to you bringing it home.
-If this isn’t the case then it is up to you to ensure the kitten is desexed.
+If you adopted your kitten from a breeder or a shelter, there is a good chance that it will have already been desexed.
+If this isn’t the case, then it is up to you to ensure the kitten is desexed by six months.

-It is now routine for kittens to be desexed from 8+ weeks, but there are vets who won’t desex until the kitten is 6 months of age.
-It is best to speak to your own veterinarian to see when he/she recommends desexing of your kitten.
-But please bear do ensure your kitten is desexed, not only are there health benefits to the animal but socially it is the responsible thing to do.
+It is now routine for kittens to be desexed from 8+ weeks, but some vets won’t desex until the kitten is six months of age.
+It is best to speak to your veterinarian to see when he/she recommends desexing of your kitten.

-It is always a good idea to take your kitten your own veterinarian in the first week at home with you for a checkup.
-This will be a great opportunity to have your cat’s health properly checked and discuss vaccinations, desexing and feeding.
+It is always a good idea to take your kitten your veterinarian in the first week at home with you for a checkup.
+This will be an excellent opportunity to have your cat’s health properly checked and discuss vaccinations, desexing and feeding.